 We love animals and in particular we love our own labradors.
-A holiday wouldn’t be a holiday without them which is why we are happy for you to bring your well- behaved dog with you on your campervan holiday.
+A holiday wouldn’t be a holiday without them which is why we are happy to offer dog friendly campervans hire for you to bring your well- behaved pet with you on your campervan holiday.
 In order to keep our dog friendly campervans in top quality condition we ask that you do not allow your dogs up on the campervan seats or leave them unattended in the campervan.
-We have a small extra charge for the additional cleaning of £20.
+We have a small extra charge for the additional cleaning of £20 in our dog friendly campervans.

-To add your dog to your campervan booking please go to our booking page and enter your dates then once you have your quote, simply click Continue and click on Dog Cleaning Charge.
+To add your dog to your dog friendly campervan hire booking, please go to our booking page and enter your dates then once you have your quote, simply click Continue and click on Dog Cleaning Charge.
 We would also recommend adding on the Drive Away awning too so that you have more room for their equipment if you are going to be staying a couple of nights in one place.

 If you have more than one dog, please contact us in advance as some larger dogs may not be suitable for the size of the campervan.